hantsy/spring-security-auth0-sample/docs/api.md

 > For the introduction of Spring WebMvc functional programming, check [my post published on Medium](https://hantsy.medium.com/functional-programming-in-spring-mvc-20957653da1).

-Declares a `SecurityFilterChain` bean to configure the details of Spring Security framework.
+Declares a `SecurityFilterChain` bean to configure the details of Spring Security.

 ```java
 @Bean